-Estrogen receptor is a protein that allows a cell to respond to the actions of the hormone estrogen.
+Estrogen receptor is a specialized type of protein that allows a cell to respond to the hormone estrogen.
 After the estrogen receptor protein is made, it stays in the nucleus of the cell.
 Estrogen hormone that enters the cell can change the behavior of the cell by activating the estrogen receptor.

 Not all cells make estrogen receptor.
 Cells that normally make estrogen receptor are found in the breast, ovaries, uterus, and cervix.
 Some types of cancer including those of the breast, ovary, uterus, and cervix also make estrogen receptor.